rlaphoenix/Slipstream/README.md

     python -m pip install --user pslipstream

-If you wish to manually install from the source, take a look at [Building](#building-source-and-wheel-distributions).
+You may also want to install from source, if so take a look at [Working with the Source Code](#working-with-the-source-code).

 ## To-do